5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Fake_Firmware_Hub_(SSDT-FWHD)/README.md

 # Fake Firmware Hub Device (`SSDT-FWHD`)
-Adds `FWHD` device to IORegistry in macOS – nothing more.
+Adds `FWHD` device to IO Registry in macOS – nothing more.
 My research showed that `FWHD` is present in the IORegistries of a wide range of Mac models.
-It is listed in IOreg as "FWHD" (Firmware Hub Device) with the HID `INT0800`.
+It is listed in IORegistryExplorer as "FWHD" (Firmware Hub Device) with the HID `INT0800`.

 Used in the following **SMBIOS**: